When and where is it, who’s playing who, how will it work and how can you be there? All you need to know about EURO 2020.

 Group F: Play-off winner A (D)*, Portugal, France, Germany

-*Play-off Winner A is allocated to Group F and Play-off Winner D to Group C. If Romania qualify as Path A winners, they will play in Group C and Play-off Winner D will be switched to Group F. The play-off winners will be known in March 2020.
+*Play-off Winner A is allocated to Group F and Play-off Winner D to Group C. If Romania qualify as Path A winners, they will play in Group C and Play-off Winner D will be switched to Group F.

 Who are the hosts?